chrizzTs/Who-U/README.md

 **Functions checkIfPhotoIsInLocalStorage() and getImageFromServer()**

 The functions checkIfPhotoIsInLocalStorage() and getImageFromServer() are similar to each other.
-They both load the a JSON containing the image and then save this entry into the $scope.images Array and localStorage.
+They both load a JSON containing the image and then save this entry into the $scope.images Array and localStorage.
 The second part is executed through the method 'saveEntryInImages(imageJson)'.

 ````javascript
     function saveEntryInImages(imageJson){